Kamihoshikawa Station: Platforms

-Adjacent stations

 History

 Kamihoshikawa Station was established on December 1, 1926 as Hoshikawa Station (星川駅, Hoshikawa-eki) on the Kanchū Railway Company (the predecessor to the present Sagami Railway).
 The station was given its present name on April 1, 1933.
 The current station building was completed on November 22, 1972.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 26,007 passengers daily.

 The passenger figures for previous years are as shown below.